ctcl-bregis/ctclsite-rust/config/projects/content/mct2/oled.md

 After a while of comparing OLED displays from Crystalfontz, I eventually picked out the CFAL12832A-022W.

 ### Interface
+*See the [Embedded Controller](../ec/) page for details about how the display is interfaced*

-The display is interfaced by SMEC through the 8080 parallel interface using the FMC (Flexible Memory Controller) feature of the STM32.
+The display is driven by the Embedded Controller; SMEC.